stevenbenner/stevenbenner.com/src/content/posts/2012-02-29-setting-up-an-ubuntu-lamp-server-part-2-apache.md

 - Ubuntu
 ---

-This is part two in my Ubuntu LAMP server series.
+This is part two in my Ubuntu <abbr title="Linux, Apache, MySQL, PHP">LAMP</abbr> server series.
 In this article I will guide you through the process of installing and setting up the [Apache HTTP Server](http://httpd.apache.org/).

 If you are setting up a web server then you are probably best off running Apache.
 There are other web servers that will serve your needs and maybe even serve them faster but Apache is the default, for good reason.